Continuous Integration, Delivery, and Deployment Explained

 Continuous Delivery is the confidence that you have in the code which passed all the tests for deploying it to production.

-The key difference is shown in the image below.
+The key difference between continuous delivery and continuous deployment is shown below.

 As explained before, in the software delivery pipeline, if there is no manual intervention and everything is automated, it is Continuous deployment.